 By working together, we aim to inspire the growth of the area, both economically and socially, and help to alleviate some of the pressures that our services experience.

-To support our ambitions as an organisation we have a close working partnership with the Yorkshire and Humber Academic Health Science Network (Yorkshire & Humber AHSN) who have access to a range of professionals and organisations with expertise in local and national healthcare projects and companies.
+To support our ambitions as an organisation we have a close working partnership with the Yorkshire and Humber Academic Health Science Network who have access to a range of professionals and organisations with expertise in local and national healthcare projects and companies.

-Here are just some of the innovation projects that we have been working on:
+Some of the innovation projects that we have been working on

 Asthma project secures £150k funding to tackle local health inequalities.
 Read more here.

 Yorkshire & Humber AHSN helps to secure more than £350k of funding to support asthma sufferers.
 Read more here.

 - Healthy Hearts project to help reduce the risk of heart attack and stroke for people at highest risk (with Yorkshire & Humber AHSN)

 - Outpatients Transformation Learning Network

 - TytoCare and transforming remote patient monitoring in the region (with Yorkshire & Humber AHSN) including accelerating the future of healthcare with better remote care options for cleft lip and palate babies